Late spring birding with all of the northern Scandinavian specials!

 Day 1: Mon 27 May Arrival

 The next two full days are spent bird watching in the vicinity of Oulu.
 This region is best known for its breeding owls, which include Eagle, Great Grey, Ural, Tengmalm’s, Short-eared and Pygmy, and most years also Hawk and Long-eared Owl.
 During this period we also visit Liminka Bay, an internationally important wetland which is a paradise for birdwatchers.
 Among the many waterbirds we should see Greenshank, Spotted Redshank, Ruff, Little Ringed Plover, Caspian Tern, Black-tailed Godwit, Shoveler and Garganey.
 Bitterns can be heard booming, and a few pairs of Red-backed Shrikes breed here.
 White-tailed Eagle and Marsh Harrier breed here, and many migrants come here to rest, and summering juvenile Common Crane and Whooper Swan are expected.
 We pay particular attention to rare Terek Sandpiper; Oulu is one of the last places in Finland where this bird still breeds.
 Citrine Wagtail is another rare breeding bird which we target.

 In the Bay of Liminka there are several observation towers providing ideal vantage points.
 After watching Little and Black-headed Gulls and Common Terns catching insects from the sky we will head to the forests to look for Eurasian Three-toed and Black Woodpecker.
 Other possible forest species here include Black Grouse, Hazel Grouse and Capercaillie.

-Four species of Harrier breed annually around the Liminka Bay area, so with lick we may see not only Marsh and Hen, but also Montagu´s and Pallid Harrier!
+Four species of Harrier breed annually around the Liminka Bay area, so with luck we may see not only Marsh and Hen, but also Montagu´s and Pallid Harrier!

 Although lying on the threshold of Lapland, some ‘night singers’ are found in Oulu area in most years.
 There might be a chance to find Thrush Nightingale and Blyth’s Reed Warbler, and perhaps even Corncrake.
 One evening we will have dinner at the local farmhouse in Liminka.